family dispute arbitration in Mount Morris, New York 14510

 Families in Mount Morris with a median income of $74,692 need affordable paths to resolve custody, support, and property matters.
 Court battles costing $14K–$65K drain the very resources families need to rebuild — arbitration at $399 preserves those resources.

 In the quiet town of Mount Morris, New York (ZIP 14510), the Harris family found themselves locked in a bitter arbitration over a piece of ancestral farmland that had been in their possession for over 70 years.
-The dispute began in early 2023, when siblings Julia Harris and Michael Harris, now in their late 40s, clashed over the division and future use of 25 acres inherited from their late parents.
+The dispute began in early 2023, when siblings Julia Harris and the claimant, now in their late 40s, clashed over the division and future use of 25 acres inherited from their late parents.

 Julia, a local schoolteacher, wanted to sell her half of the land for $150,000 to fund her children’s college tuition.
 Michael, a small business owner, wanted to keep the property intact to continue farming and preserve their family legacy.
 The disagreement escalated after Julia filed for partition, pushing Michael to seek arbitration instead of costly litigation.